Digital Logic

 Gates

-Most of mathematics (especially Axiomatic Set Theory and Number Theory) employs Classical (binary) logic — statements are either true or false.
-Electronic computers feature logic gates for the most primitive computations, using 0=false, 1=true.
+Most of mathematics (especially Axiomatic Set Theory and Number Theory) uses a bivalent logic, in which statements are either true or false.
+Electronic computers employ logic gates for the most primitive computations, taking 0 as false and 1 as true.
 An infinite number of gates are possible; here are six of the most common:

 gates.gif